tarwn/lessthandot-hugo/blogs/content/posts/2009-06-09-changing-exec-to-sp_executesql-doesn-t-p.md

 As you can see we still have a count of 10 and only one plan.

 As you can see sp\_executesql can be beneficial for performance when used correctly.
-Using sp\_executesql will also give you some additional features you can&#8217;t do with EXEC.
+Using sp\_executesql will also give you some additional features you can't do with EXEC.

 How would you get a count of rows in a table? with EXEC you need to use a temp table and populate that, with sp_executesql you can use an output variable